Phi Alpha Theta

 History Honors Society Lambda Upsilon Chapter at Santa Clara University

-Historical Perspectives, has been recognized in the national competition for the Gerald D. Nash History Journal Prize, winning second place in 2009 and 2011 and first place in 2013.
+Historical Perspectives, has been recognized in the national competition for the Gerald D. Nash History Journal Prize, winning second place in 2009 and 2011, first place in 2013, and third place in 2017.
 The prize recognizes departments that promote serious student research by publishing a formal journal dedicated to student-written articles.
 In addition to co-editing Historical Perspectives with an advising faculty committee, the executive committee of our chapter, who are elected annually by members, organizes on-campus as well as off-campus activities connected with the study of History.

 Statement of Purpose